 American veterans have access to a variety of benefits that are not available to non-service members.
-One benefit is access to veteran loans to purchase, retain, build, adapt, or repair a home for the veteran.
+If you’re a veteran, you have access to loans to purchase, retain, build, adapt, or repair your home.
 There are many benefits of applying for a VA home loan instead of a conventional mortgage.

 A private lender assumes all risks for a conventional loan.
 Because the government is assuming some of the risks for veteran loans, lenders and mortgage companies can relax some of their requirements for obtaining a VA loan.
 This makes it easier for veterans to purchase a home.
 The lower risk associated with VA loans encourages private lenders to offer loans to veterans at better rates and terms.